HJ23/Raptor/README.md

 ```
 For better results I highly encourage you to get API keys.
-This software currently uses 18 free and commercial services.
+This software currently uses 19 free and commercial services.
 These are the commercial services it uses:

 - Bing
 - BinaryEdge
 - VirusTotal
 - Shodan
+- UrlScan

 But all these services also provide free limited request package with automatic renewal basis.